 Jot down your vocabulary, practice words, and get your verbs in order by organising them all in this cute Pinnacle White Kantha Work Journal for Rs 375.

 Once you have a basic idea of what the language entails and how to go about it, jot down a couple of pages of phrases and practice using them in your conversation.
-You can also send them over to Lang-8 for the community of native speakers who can guide you on certain nuances and depth of words when you bounce ideas off of them and you can be on your way to charm fellow travellers with your knowledge!
+You can also send them over to Lang-8 for the community of native speakers who can guide you on certain nuances and depth of words when you bounce ideas off of them and you can be on your way to charm fellow travelers with your knowledge!

 Pro tip: Websites like RhinoSpike allow you to submit sentences you want to hear that is then sent back to you as spoken by a native speaker of the language.